needle-mirror/com.unity.live-capture/Documentation~/ref-component-timecode-synchronizer.md

 Use this component in any GameObject of your current Scene to enable timecode synchronization between compatible Live Capture devices connected to the Unity Editor.

-To get a functional Timecode Synchronizer, you must must use this component along with another component according to the timecode source you need to use: [LTC Timecode Source](ref-component-ltc-timecode-source.md) or [System Clock Timecode Source](ref-component-system-clock-timecode-source.md).
+To get a functional Timecode Synchronizer, you must use this component along with another component according to the timecode source you need to use: [LTC Timecode Source](ref-component-ltc-timecode-source.md), [NTP Timecode Source](ref-component-ntp-timecode-source.md), or [System Clock Timecode Source](ref-component-system-clock-timecode-source.md).

 ![](images/ref-component-timecode-synchronizer.png)